Sriram8452/Developing-a-Engagement-Driven-Learning-Framework-for-Corporate-Management/README.md

 For Each Corporate Role:

-1. Trainee Gamification Dashboard
+1. Trainee Gamification Dashboard:

 It consist of step by step level of evaluation programs.

-2. Administrator Dashboard
+2. Administrator Dashboard:

 The administrator can examine the performance of each employee or trainee.

-3. Video Content
+3. Video Content:

 This contains video lectures, documentations for Employee Corporate Role Training.

-4. Cards
+4. Cards:

 The Strategic Thinking & Decision-Making Skills needed for the corporate role is tested from the employee or trainee using Card Interface.

-5. Shoot
+5. Shoot:

 The Leadership & People Management Skills needed  for the corporate role is tested from the employee or trainee using Shoot Interface.

-6. Cricket
+6. Cricket:

 The Communication & Stakeholder Management Skills needed for the corporate role is tested from the employee or trainee using Cricket Interface.

-7. Forest
+7. Forest:

 The Execution & Operational Management Skills needed for the corporate role is tested from the employee or trainee using Forest Interface.

-8. Case
+8. Case:

 The Case consist of Case Study Questions in which Interpretation Skills and Strategic Thinking Skills needed for the corporate role is tested from the employee and trainee.

 ## Architecture Diagram